jmuehlig/perf-cpp/docs/counters.md

 ## Adding hardware-specific performance counters
+All counters, their names and configurations, are stored within the `perf::CounterDefinition`.
+This class is passed to all event counter instances as a reference – consequentially, the instance **must be alive throughout the entire monitoring phase**.

 Basically, there are two options to add more counters:

 &rarr; See paragraph [**How to get raw counter codes?**](#how-to-get-raw-counter-codes) below for instructions to get all hardware-counters.